Aqrab massacre

 The Aqrab massacre is a contested event which occurred on 10/11 December 2012, during the Syrian civil war, in the Alawite section of the mixed town of Aqrab, Hama Governorate, Syria.
 The Syrian Observatory for Human Rights claimed that 125 people were killed or wounded in those events, while other activists claimed that as many as 300 people were killed.
 Activists said that they could confirm the deaths of 10 people.

 Background

 In 2011 an uprising began in Syria against the government.
 A multitude of events include military sieges and the formation of the Free Syrian Army, the events turned into the Syrian civil war.
 As the ethnic and religious composition was mixed both sides had support from various factions.
 The ruling party has numerous political leaders belonging to the Alawite minority in Syria, but neither side of the conflict had labeled sectarianism as a major cause of the conflict.

 Bombings

-The UK-based Syrian Observatory for Human Rights said that multiple attacks killed or wounded 125 civilians, mostly Alawites, in Aqrab.
+The UK-based pro-opposition Syrian Observatory for Human Rights (SOHR) said that multiple attacks killed or wounded 125 civilians, mostly Alawites, in Aqrab.

-SOHR blamed pro-Assad forces for committing the massacre, based on testimony by Alawites held by the FSA.
+The SOHR initially blamed pro-Assad forces for committing the massacre, based on testimony by Alawites held by the FSA.